axelmukwena/notes/README.md

-Notes on how to execute repetititve tasks
+Notes on how to execute tasks.
+Please refer to the *Wikis*